fbpx

 Insurance

-Scouting provides liability insurance for leaders and chartering organizations.
-Cascade Pacific Council also provides accident and sickness coverage for its members:
+Scouting America provides liability insurance for leaders and chartering organizations.
+Cascade Pacific Council also provides accident and sickness coverage for members:

 LIABILITY COVERAGE